Cerebral Palsy in Newborns

 Cerebral Palsy can happen to anyone who suffers from a brain injury.
 Adults who have been injured or have contracted certain diseases that cause a loss of oxygen or damage to the brain are as susceptible to contracting Cerebral Palsy as a newborn.
 We represent anyone who has suffered a brain injury and has now been diagnosed with Cerebral Palsy or similar medical conditions.

-Further reading about medical malpractice compensation.
+Further reading about personal injury compensation.